fedora-selinux/macro-expander/README.md

 # sepolicy-expander

-Tool helps determinate what raw allow rules will be enabled using specific selinux policy m4 macro.
+Tool helps determine what raw allow rules will be enabled using specific selinux policy m4 macro.
-Geneterated output is in CIL representation or in policy source (.te) format.
+Generated output is in CIL representation or in policy source (.te) format.

 ## Usage